rsyslog/liblogging/README.md

 The key point here is that we provide a **separation of concerns**: the application developer will do the logging calls, but the sysadmin will be able to configure where log messages actually are send to.
-We will use a pluggable driver layer to do so.
+We will use a driver layer to do so.

 This follows much the successful log4j paradigm.
 However, we have a focus on simplicity.
 No app developer likes logging, and so we really